mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/view-transform.md

 \end{bmatrix}
 $$</div>

-Works as a transformation matrix to transform points from *view space* to *world space*, therefore the matrix that does the opposite operation (transformation from *world space* to *view space*) is the inverse of this matrix (the transpose is equivalent since the matrix is orthonormal)
+This works as a transformation matrix to transform points from *view space* to *world space*.
+Therefore, the matrix that does the opposite operation (transformation from *world space* to *view space*) is the inverse of this matrix (the transpose is equivalent since the matrix is orthonormal).

 <div>$$
 \mathbf{M}_{view \leftarrow wld} = \mathbf{M^{-1}}_{wld \leftarrow view}  = \mathbf{M}^T_{wld \leftarrow view} = \begin{bmatrix}